brandonwie/brandonwie/README.md

   - Cloud Practitioner
   - Developer Associate

-- Deep dive Java and Kotlin (our new project is build with Kotlin and Spring Boot)
+- Deep dive Java and Kotlin (our new project is built with Kotlin and Spring Boot)

 ---